-Proposition 3.2.
+Proposition 3.1.
 For any one popular color graph G we have $\omega(G) \leq 5$ and this is tight.
 For a semiminimal Cayley graph $\operatorname{Cay}(\Gamma, C)$ we have $\omega(\operatorname{Cay}(\Gamma, C)) \leq 4$ and this is tight.

 Proof.
-Suppose that there exists a one popular color coloring of K_6 and consider an edge ab of color 1 and the four triangles abc, abd, abe, abf.
+Suppose a one popular color coloring of $K_6$ and consider an edge ab of color 1 and the four triangles abc, abd, abe, abf.
 At most two among these four triangles have popular color 1.
 If two of these triangles, say abc, abd have one popular color among different colors 2, 3, then the triangle acd has no popular color.
 Hence two triangles say abc, abd have popular color 2 then the triangles abe, abf must have popular color 1.
 So assume that the edge ae is colored in 1.
 But then the edges ec and ed both must be of color 1 to make triangles aec and aed have a popular color.
 But then the degree of e in color 1 is 3.

-To show tightness just edge-color K_5 with two colors each inducing a cycle of length 5.
+To show tightness just edge-color $K_5$ with two colors each inducing a cycle of length 5.
 Since we are only using two colors, it is straight-forward to check that all cycles have a popular color.

-Let us now, see that this is the only way to one popular color color the K_5 .
+Let us now, see that this is the only way to one popular color color the $K_5$ .
 Let ab an edge of color 1 and consider the three triangles abc, abd, abe.
 If two of these triangles, say abc, abd have one popular color because of different colors 2, 3, then the triangle acd has no popular color.
 If two triangles say abc, abd have one popular color because of color 2 then the triangle abe must have popular color 1, say the edge be is of color 1 and both the edges ce, de must be of color 1 in order to make triangle bce, bde have a popular color.
 But then the degree of e in color 1 is 3.
 Suppose now that only the triangle abc has popular color 2, then both abd, abe have popular color 1 and without loss of generality we have edges ad, be of color 1.
-Now bd cannot be of color 1 (because the degree of e in color 1 would be 3), and cannot be of color 3, because this would force the edge ed to be of color 3, but then the triangle ed would have no popular color.
-Hence ed is of color 2, and ed of color 1.
+Now bd cannot be of color 1 (because the degree of b in color 1 would be 3), and cannot be of color 3, because this would force the edge cd to be of color 3, but then the triangle acd would have no popular color.
+Hence bd is of color 2, and by an analogous argument also ae is of color 2.
+Now, cd is forced to be of color 1, de of color 2, and ce of color 1.
 The resulting two-coloring is a decomposition into two cycles of length 5.

-Suppose now that a semiminimal Cayley graph $\operatorname{Cay}(\Gamma, C)$ contains a K_5 , then as argued above its one popular color coloring consists of two cycles of length 5.
-Hence the corresponding elements $c, c' \in C$ generate the same cyclic subgroup of order 5 of Γ .
+Suppose now that a semiminimal Cayley graph $\operatorname{Cay}(\Gamma, C)$ contains a $K_5$ , then as argued above its one popular color coloring consists of two cycles of length 5.
+Hence the corresponding elements $c, c' \in C$ generate the same cyclic subgroup of order 5 of $\Gamma$ .
 Hence C is not semiminimal.
-Thus, $\omega(\operatorname{Cay}(\Gamma, C)) < 4$.
-To see that this is tight simply consider $\operatorname{Cay}(\mathbb{Z}4, \{2, 1\}) = K_4$.
+Thus, $\omega(\operatorname{Cay}(\Gamma, C)) \leq 4$ .
+To see that this is tight simply consider $\operatorname{Cay}(\mathbb{Z}4, \{2, 1\}) = K_4$ . $\Box$